mjculross/NTPclock-for-MWRS-CARC-REAST/README.md

                           seconds) of the WIFI/CONFIG button.

 NOTE: The most up-to-date details for building and loading the NTPclock firmware can be
-      found in the Software Documentation folder in this repository.
+      found in the "Software documentation" folder maintained as part of this repository.